Commercial harvesting and sportsfishing - who’s catching what?

 Due to a number of factors, gauging the condition of fish stocks often presents unique scientific challenges.
 Management jurisdictions overlap.
 Fish refuse to remain within administratively convenient boundaries.
 Fishing efforts respond to economic or environmental conditions (notice the drop in recreational landings in 10 of the 12 species graphed in 1991 - 1992, a year when it rained on more than half of the summer weekends) as much as to the availability of fish.
 At this point we’re only beginning to look at the interactions between different species or between species and their habitat, while declining budgets have seriously reduced fisheries managers’ efforts to effectively estimate populations of fish at sea.
 We’re increasingly reliant on fisheries dependent measures while it’s becoming increasingly obvious that these may be the least reliable.

-However, even granting its shortcomings, the information we have is accurate enough to show that, in spite of some “doom-and-gloom” predictions of the impacts of commercial fishing, in the Mid-Atlantic as much or more attention should be focused on the impacts of sportsfishing.
-[Link to FishNet 13link to FishNet 13 dealing with the fisheries "crisis"] Redfish and codfish are two species that have received a lot of media attention in the last several years.
+However, even granting its shortcomings, the information we have is accurate enough to show that, in spite of some “doom-and-gloom” predictions of the impacts of commercial fishing, in the Mid-Atlantic as much or more attention should be focused on the impacts of sportsfishing. [link to FishNet 13 dealing with the fisheries "crisis"] Redfish and codfish are two species that have received a lot of media attention in the last several years.
 Redfish, also known as red drum, achieved national prominence when, as blackened redfish, they were popularized by renowned Louisiana chef Paul Prudhomme.
 Accompanying this prominence was increased market demand, intensified fishing pressure, declining stocks and a drive - successful in a number of states - to declare the species a “gamefish” and remove it entirely from the plates of the non-fishing public.
 Codfish is one of several species contributing to the so-called “collapse” of the New England groundfish fishery.
 While neither is a primary recreational or commercial fish in the Mid-Atlantic, each is caught in significant numbers and is popular as both recreational quarry and table fare.
 The commercial landing figures - again indicated by the dotted lines - are in keeping with what should be expected for declining stocks and increased conservation, but what of the recreational effort?

 This isn’t to imply that what’s happening to codfish and redfish in our local waters is indicative of fishing for them throughout the rest of their respective ranges.
 However it does seem to bear out the pattern of recreational and commercial fishing in the Mid-Atlantic region.
 And probably in other regions as well.
 The important point is that any fishing activity is going to impact fish stocks.
 We can’t afford to dismiss the impacts of recreational angling any more than we can have a management establishment unable to see beyond the nets of the commercial harvesters.